 Aircraft may be used to access the preserve lands for the federal subsistence taking of fish and wildlife.
 They may also be used to access the preserve for the taking of fish and wildlife under State regulations.

 Airplanes are not permitted for providing access to the ANILCA park additions for subsistence taking of fish and wildlife.
 Subsistence users may not land outside the ANILCA park additions, in the preserve or on private land, and walk into the ANILCA park additions to engage in subsistence hunting and trapping.

-However, a qualified subsistence user for Denali may use an aircraft in the park or preserve to carry supplies to a base camp or cabin but may not utilize an aircraft to work a trapline in the park.
+A qualified subsistence user for Denali may use an aircraft in the park or preserve to carry supplies to a base camp or cabin but may not utilize an aircraft to work a trapline in the park.

-Denali Park Road.
 A park road travel permit is required for subsistence users accessing the Kantishna area during the primary visitor season.
 The primary visitor season is the time when the shuttle buses begin operation, on approximately June 1, and continues until about September 15.
 To obtain a road permit for subsistence use, contact the park at (907) 683-9544.

 Firearms in the Kantishna Area